petlund/saron/README.md

 ## Future
 ### Wished functionallity
 - Multi language
-- Rolebased editiing

 # Installation
 ## Database
 - Use an existing database or set up a new MySql-Server instance.
-- Use the 'databasestructure.sql' (Config - dir ) to create and set up the database -- The user is a localhost-user.
+- Use the 'databasestructure.sql' (database - dir ) to create and set up the database -- The user is a localhost-user.
 Maybee you have to change that...?
 - The script create the database 'saron', tables, index and an application user 'saron'
 - The script add an 'admin' user account.